armmol/KayakTest/README.md

 The program should accept list A as an argument either in command line or in UI.

-Numbers line should have all numbers from min(A) to max(A) even if it does not appear in A (e.g. 6) Numbers in the two lines should be aligned.
+Numbers line should have all numbers from min(A) to max(A) even if it does not appear in A (kayakJavaInternship.PNG) Numbers in the two lines should be aligned.

 Bonus points: